 If you need us between visits, we are available.
 You won't have to get past a secretary and nurse.
 You can call or text us directly, and we try to answer promptly.

-After delivery, we hang around for awhile to make sure that you and baby are both doing well, we give you thorough instructions on caring for your baby and yourself, and we clean up before we leave.
-We come back to your house twice in the first couple days to check on you and your baby, weigh your baby, and do a PKU test.
+After delivery, we hang around for a couple hours to make sure that you and baby are both doing well, we give you thorough instructions on caring for your baby and yourself, and we clean up before we leave.
+We come back to your house twice in the first couple days to check on you and your baby, weigh your baby, and do a newborn metabolic screen.
 We file the birth certificate for you.
 We see you again around 10 days to check baby's weight, and we see you both again at 6 weeks.
 And once again, if you need us in between visits, we are available.

-Beyond that, we love it when you friend us on Facebook and text us pictures of your sweet little blossom as s/he grows!
+Beyond that, we love it when you keep in touch and share pictures of your sweet little blossom as s/he grows!

 One of the benefits of choosing an apprentice midwife to attend your birth is that it is very cost-effective.
 For your custom birth experience, which includes prenatal care, childbirth education, attending your birth, postpartum and newborn care, and breastfeeding support, you will invest $2500 (your birth supplies, lab fees, the birth pool liner, and extra services such as placenta encapsulation are extra.)
 We are happy to offer payment plans.